Parenting a Video Gamer

 What to do if gaming is a problem

 If you think your child’s life is being negatively impacted by video games, you may want to consider setting limits around content (for example, are violent games OK?), frequency and time.
 But, do so thoughtfully.
 You’re not just setting limits to set limits.
 You’re doing it to help your child practice good habits that will serve them well for their whole life.

 Here are some things to consider when deciding what limits to set:

 - How will your child’s current gaming habits affect their short- and long-term health?
 What happens when gaming keeps them from being active?

 - How much time is your child spending on gaming per week?
 Is the amount of time they spend gaming impacting their life?

 - What types of games are they playing?
 Are they age-appropriate?

 Ultimately, says Baumstein, “You need to do what works best for you and your family.
 You might consider spending time playing with your child to see if the games are appropriate.
 It’s a great way to learn from each other and better understand why your child is so interested in the game.
 Who knows?
 Maybe your child thinks it’s cool you want to know more about something they care so much about.”

-If your child loves playing video games, chances are they're not going to be happy when you start limiting how much time they can spend gaming or managing which games are OK to play (see tip below about video game ratings).
+If your child loves playing video games, chances are they're not going to be happy when you start limiting how much time they can spend gaming or managing which games are OK to play.
 But while it’s not always easy being the bad guy, the fact of the matter is: Playing video games is a privilege, not a right.